 • Any of the remaining Advanced Electives Courses

-• At most three graduate-level courses from outside CS approved by petition
+• At most three graduate-level courses (9 credits) from outside CS approved by petition

 For the last two options, students are encouraged to submit petitions to the CS graduate committee before taking the courses they want to apply to the Electives category.

-The following sets of courses represent common tracks that students can take to target a particular area of network engineering in depth.
+The following sets of courses represent common focus areas that students can take to target a particular area of network engineering in depth.

 Network Design and Configuration